Table of Contents

-It’s recommended to change the water completely when the tub has had lot’s of use, you should notice the water will start to turn slightly cloudy and maybe a little bit smelly, these are signs that you need to change your water completely by draining your hot tub, Or by treating the existing water to save you the hassle of emptying it.
+It’s recommended to change the water completely when the tub has had lot’s of use, you should notice the water will start to turn slightly cloudy and maybe a little bit smelly, these are signs that you either need to change your water completely by draining your hot tub, Or by treating the existing water to save you the hassle of emptying it.

-Whilst the tub is empty it’s also recommended to give your tub a good clean with general household detergents and antibacterial products and give the tub a good rinse down with clean water before filling it back up with clean water where you would have to then repeat the above process to set your water balance correct again before you use it again.
+If you decide to empty your tub, it’s recommended to give your tub a good clean with general household detergents and antibacterial products and give the tub a good rinse down with clean water before filling it back up with clean water where you would have to then repeat the above process to set your water balance correct again before you use it again.

 - Firstly completely empty your hot tub.